How to Sharpen Lawn Mower Blades

 - Sharpening tool (Mill bastard file with a vice to hold blade still or metal grinder)

-- Plastic mower blade balancer found at hardware store
+- Plastic mower blade balancer found at the hardware store

 - Less than an hour of your time